varung97/addressbook-level4/docs/UserGuide.md

 <a id="commandchar"></a>
 #### Changing command character: `#commandchar`
+_Similar to aliasing, this lets you personalise the command character itself._<br>
 Format: `#commandchar <new command character>`

-> Allows you to change the command character (# by default) to whatever you want
+> The character is # by default

 Examples:
   * `#commandchar /`